HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SampleSearchQueryWCMComponent.md

     </form>
     ```

-2. Next create a Search Component with these contents:
+2. Create a search component with the following contents:

     ```html
     Header: